Magis Program at Loyola University Chicago

 - This opportunity provides a full scholarship, which includes tuition, fees and books necessary to obtain the desired degree.

-- Some paid internship opportunities are available.
+- Some paid internship opportunities may be available.

 To request more information, please contact: